 Jeep Wrangler Oil Change Interval

-Oil Changes in StroudsburgOne of the biggest conveniences of the Jeep Wrangler is that it comes with an oil change indicator system to let you know whenever standard maintenance is due.
+One of the biggest conveniences of the Jeep Wrangler is that it comes with an oil change indicator system to let you know whenever standard maintenance is due.

 Additional Oil Change Interval Maintenance

-2. Inspect the entirety of your jeep brake system
+2. Inspect the entire brake system

 5. Inspect the exhaust system

-6. Check the engine cooling system protection and hoses
+6. Check cooling system hoses and protection

-7. Check the transmission fluid
+7. Check transmission fluid

 Every 20,000 Miles

-• Replace your air conditioning and cabin air filter
+• Replace cabin and air conditioning filters

-• Check on the transfer case fluid
+• Check transfer case fluid

-• Inspect the CV and Universal joints
+• Inspect CV and universal joints

-• Inspect the brake linings and parking brake
+• Inspect brake linings and parking brake

-• Check the front and rear axle fluid
+• Check front and rear axle fluid

 Every 40,000 Miles